British Home Children in Canada

 Picture

-Barnardo's second receiving home in Winnipeg, Manitoba 75 Bannerman - this home was run by
+Barnardo's western head office was located in Manitoba 75 Bannerman - this home was run by

 Picture